lambda-lounge-krakow/scala-intro-4-complete-newbies/README.md

 * [Presenting.vim](https://github.com/sotte/presenting.vim) plugin by Sotte

 Then just type `:StartPresenting` and you're set. `n` - next slide, `p` - previous, `q` - quit.
+If folds are annoying you / are closed when you present, type `zn` to open them all.

 ## Terminal 'resolution'
 was set to Monospace font size 22, black on white.